Chronosamoht/Anti-virus/README.md

 ==========

   This is my first GitHub program
-Well, if anyone see something i'm doing wrong
+Well, if anyone see something that i'm doing wrong
-please send me an e-mail at chronosamoht@gmail.com and tell me what i'm doing wrong and how i can fix that Thankx :)
+please send me an e-mail at chronosamoht@gmail.com and tell me what i'm doing wrong and how i can fix that.